symfony/symfony-docs/service_container/lazy_services.rst

         };

-The virtual `proxy`_ injected into other services will only implement the specified interfaces and will not extend the original service class allowing to lazy load service using `final`_ classes.
-You can configure the proxy to implement multiple interfaces by repeating the "proxy" tag.
+The virtual `proxy`_ injected into other services will only implement the specified interfaces and will not extend the original service class, allowing to lazy load services using `final`_ classes.
+You can configure the proxy to implement multiple interfaces by adding new "proxy" tags.

 .. tip::

-    This features can also act as a "safe guard".
-Because the proxy does not extends the original class, only the methods defined by the interfaces can be called, preventing to call implementation specific one.
-It also prevents injecting the dependency at all if you type hinted a concrete implementation instead of the interface.
+    This feature can also act as a safe guard: given that the proxy does not extend the original class, only the methods defined by the interface can be called, preventing to call implementation specific methods.
+It also prevents injecting the dependency at all if you type-hinted a concrete implementation instead of the interface.

 Additional Resources
 --------------------